grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Fuck no. I work alone.
 But an operator has to have connections in this game.
 You'd be a big cheese for me, feeding me future prospects.
 That way I get long-term payoffs for my investment in your sorry-ass fuckin' futures right now."

 "Alright.
-Any job that seems suitable for a specialty cargo hauler like yourself, I will send your way with fuckin' pleasure."
+Any job that seems suitable for a specialty cargo hauler like yourself, I will send your way with fuckin' complements."

 Shakes grinned.
 Now they were negotiating from a place he understood --- most profit is future profit.
 "So, ah, Hemi, what exactly are ya going to do to my beautiful little boat?"